 It’s easy!
 Go to https://sevenacres.givingfire.com/ to make an online donation.
 You can learn more about the different levels of giving here, Become a Sponsor – The Community Center at Lake Chelan

 Email firstname.lastname@example.org or simply mail donation to P.O.
 Box 1732 Chelan, WA.
 98816

 Yes!
 We would love the opportunity to show our appreciation for your donation through a naming opportunity.
 Please contact Raye Evans email@example.com to discuss further.

 We fully expect the funds to be raised.
 Our contingency plan is to evaluate reducing the scope of the building and consider construction in multiple phases based on the availability of funding.
-We expect to utilize construction loans based on the pledged funding, but for obvious reasons, we intend to keep the debt service on the CCLC as minimal as possible, and manage our pro-forma to a net zero as a non-profit seeking betterment for our community.
+We also expect to utilize construction loans based on the pledged funding, but for obvious reasons, we intend to keep the debt service on the CCLC as minimal as possible, and manage our pro-forma to a net zero as a non-profit seeking betterment for our community.

-Raye Evans, the Executive Director of the Seven Acres Foundation, monitors and regularly posts update on the website https://ccatlakechelan.org/updates/.
+Raye Evans, the Executive Director of the Seven Acres Foundation, monitors and regularly posts update on the Seven Acres Foundation website.
 We also have an email newsletter that will be sending monthly updates directly to your inbox.
 To sign up please visit https://ccatlakechelan.org/ (sign up at the bottom of the page).

 who is served/affiliations